ethicalzeus07/ballsy-voice-assistant/README.md

 ### Extending AI Capabilities

-* Edit the `SYSTEM_PROMPT` constant at the top of `src/backend/app.py` to adjust Ballsy’s personality or instructions.
+* Edit the `SYSTEM_PROMPT` constant at the top of `src/backend/app.py` to adjust Ballsy's personality or instructions.

 ### Custom Integrations

-* Add new service integrations (e.g., additional URLs or actions) in the command processor’s handler section.
+* Add new service integrations (e.g., additional URLs or actions) in the command processor's handler section.

 ---